Cost to Build a Custom Home in Toronto?

 Landscaping and drivewayMunicipal fees and consulting

 Hard costs usually represent 70%–75% of the total construction cost.
-Soft costs, although indirect, are essential for securing approvals and maintaining construction schedules.
+Soft costs, although indirect, are essential for securing approvals and maintaining construction schedules—especially in Toronto, where approvals and coordination can take longer depending on the scope and site conditions.

 Sample Pricing Breakdown for a 2,380 sq. ft.
 Home